tosvic/TGProject/README.md

 4. Rufai Atinuke Ramota
 5. Odeyemi Qudus
 6. Olaniyi Dawodu

 PROCESS
-Setup your free professional profile and let clients know you are available to be booked online.
+Set up your free professional profile and let clients know you are available to be booked online.
 Include your rates, services, business hours and work portfolio.
-Manage your business with your personal dashboard.
+Manage your business with your dashboard.
 Appointment reminders are sent automatically, and you can curate your gallery.
-Clients search based on service, location, availability, pricing and ratings.
+Clients search based on service, location, availability, pricing, and ratings.